divakaran23/divakaran23.github.io/README.txt

 TESTING
 -------
-The website is tested in google chrome and safari web browsers.
+The webpage is tested in google chrome and safari web browsers.
 All the content and styling appears intact irrespective of the screen size (desktop and mobile).